jmpsec/osctrl/docs/auth-providers.md

 ### Okta (OIDC)

-**Username claim:** Okta populates `preferred_username` with the user's login (email format by default).
-If the login is an email address, set `OIDC_USERNAME_CLAIM` to a claim that carries a short identifier, or configure Okta to use a non-email login format.
+**Username claim:** Okta commonly populates `preferred_username` with the user's email address.
+Valid email usernames are supported and stored lowercased.
+Use a short identifier claim only when that better matches your existing osctrl account names.

 **Logout requirement:** Okta REQUIRES `id_token_hint` when chaining a `post_logout_redirect_uri`. osctrl handles this automatically — the